ravendb/book/Intro/Intro.md

 unqualified for the task but becuase they kept using the wrong tool for the job.

-At some point I got so frustrated that I sat down and wrote a blog post about what I considered would be the ideal datastore for an OTLP^[Online transaction processing, a fancy way to say a business application] applications should look like.
+At some point I got so frustrated that I sat down and wrote a blog post about what I considered would be the ideal datastore for an OLTP^[Online transaction processing, a fancy way to say a business application] applications should look like.
 That blog post turned into a series of blog posts, and then into some weekend hacking.
 Fast forward a few months later, and I had the skeleton of what will eventually become RavenDB and a burning desire to have it get out of my head.